 There are so many elements that a top-notch landing page needs, and making those elements the "best" they can be often depends on what your landing page goals are.

-So if you're looking to up your landing page game, it's helpful to know what goes into a great landing page and see a few examples of these nuanced elements in action.
+Take form length, for example.
+It's just one of the many components you need to optimize, but best practices will tell you that both short and long forms perform well -- it all depends on whether you want to generate a lot of (potentially) lower quality form submissions, or a smaller number of higher quality submissions.So if you're looking to up your landing page game, it's helpful to know what goes into a great landing page and see a few examples of these nuanced elements in action.
 Surprisingly, when I started doing research into the latter, I realized there are hardly any sites out there with examples of modern, impressive landing pages that are more than just a sign-up form on a homepage.
 So we decided to compile a list of landing pages we love ourselves.

 Big, big caveat here: I don't have access to any of the stats for these pages, so I can't tell you how well they convert visitors, leads, and customers.
 Still, these examples have some of the best combinations of those nuanced landing page elements I've ever seen.
 Obviously, if you feel inspired to try any of these tactics on your own site, the only way to know whether they'll work for you for sure is by testing them out for yourself.

-15 Examples of Great Landing Page Design
+16 Examples of Great Landing Page Design

 The length of the form field combined with the prominent placement eliminates nearly all friction to create an account ... but if you're having doubts, you can always scroll below to read answers to top FAQs.
 By separating these two sections with stark color contrast, Wistia makes it much easier for you focus on converting.